brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 44 bht.md

 # Mark 6:44 Commentary Help Text

 ## BHT:
-This remarkable miracle, recorded by all Four Gospels, tells of Jesus feeding a multitude of five thousand men.
-The emphasis on the number of men in Mark's account highlights the magnitude of the miracle and the certainty of the number.
-Matthew's addition of "beside children and women" suggests that the actual number of people fed was likely much larger, emphasizing Jesus' compassion and provision for all.
-The fact that they all ate and there were leftovers demonstrates Jesus' abundance, power, and ability to provide beyond what is expected or needed.
+This passage recounts a remarkable miracle found in all four Gospels.
+It showcases Jesus' ability to provide abundantly, as everyone present partook of both the loaves and fishes.
+The mention of the specific number of men, around five thousand, highlights the magnitude of the miracle.
+Furthermore, the inclusion of women and children in Matthew's account underscores that the actual number of people fed was even greater.
+This miracle stands as a powerful testament to Jesus' divine power.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown: